milos-aleksic/Docs/docs/DownloadPro/fill_out.md

-# Fill out DownloadPro element properties
+# Setting DownloadPro Element Properties

 In order to fill out DownloadPro element fields when editing application item, you can specify the following options: